Insurance Broking - the War for Talent

 According to its 2022 accounts, McGill had $111m of revenue (up from $88m in 2021), and 342 employees.

 But more significantly, in late 2005 the fallout from the bid-rigging affair forced Marsh and Aon to divest their wholesale arms.
 Up until this point, Marsh’s wholesaler Crump and Aon’s wholesaler Swett & Crawford had serviced independent retail brokers, along the lines discussed above.
 But under immense scrutiny, both firms were independently spun out to private equity.
-Willis, which had $2.3bn of revenue in 2004, saw the way the wind was blowing, and divested their own wholesale arm, Stewart Smith.
+Willis, which had $2.3bn of revenue in 2004, saw the way the wind was blowing, and divested their own wholesaler, Stewart Smith.
 But rather than selling to private equity directly, Willis sold to an existing platform - American Wholesale Insurance Group, or AmWINS.
 AmWINS since built on that acquisition with many more, steadily becoming one of the largest wholesalers in the US.

 During the 1990s, BB&T, a North Carolina financial services company, had been steadily buying up brokers across the Atlantic Coast, and in 2002 they acquired Alabama-based CRC Insurance Services.
 CRC would serve as the platform for the next twenty years of the rollup, which included the acquisitions of Crump and Swetts in 2012 and 2016 respectively, along with literally hundreds of other bolt-ons.